Elizabeth "Betty" Haig was born in 1905, the great-niece of Field Marshal

 Haig.
-She owned her first car at the age of sixteen and went through a
+She owned her first car at the age of nineteen and went through a

 series, including a Salmson and a Singer Le Mans.
 At twenty nine, she

-entered her first event: the Paris-St. Raphaël Rally in 1935.
+entered her first event: Junior Racing Drivers Club Speed Hill Climb Chalfont St Peter in 1934.
 She drove a

-Singer, partly factory backed, competed at Brooklands and won the 1936
+Singer, partly factory backed, competed at Brooklands and won a gold medal in the 1936

-Olympic Rally which was centred on Berlin, tying in with that year’s
+Olympic Rally which was centred on Berlin, tying in with that yearís

 Olympics.
-In 1938, she drove in the Paris-St Raphael again, for the last
+In 1938, she won the Paris-St Raphael Rally.

-Betty partnered Yvonne Simon to fifteenth place in the 1951 Le Mans race, in Yvonne's Ferrari 166 MM.
+Betty partnered Yvonne Simon to fifteenth place in the 1951 Le Mans race, in Louis Chinetti's Ferrari 166 MM.
 They were third in the 2000cc class, having challenged for the lead throughout.